Why Transformer Works Only on AC Not on DC?

 Mathematical Explanation

-The induced EMF in a transformer is directly proportional to the rate of change of magnetic flux.
-With AC supply, the magnetic flux varies continuously, resulting in a non-zero rate of change and induced voltage.
-With DC supply, the magnetic flux remains constant, making the rate of change zero and preventing voltage induction in the secondary winding.
+The induced electromotive force in a transformer is directly proportional to the rate of change of magnetic flux.
+This relationship explains why AC works and DC does not.
+In the case of AC, the magnetic flux varies continuously with time, resulting in a non-zero rate of change and hence a measurable induced voltage.
+In contrast, DC produces a constant magnetic flux, making the rate of change zero.
+Without a changing flux, no voltage is induced in the secondary winding, and energy transfer does not occur.

 Can Transformers Be Used in DC Systems?